 A report outlining the engagement outcomes was presented to Council at the meeting on Tuesday 13 December 2022, recommending that the Geographical Names Board of NSW be informed that Council does not support the proposal to rename the three geographical features.

 It was resolved that the item be referred to a Councilor Briefing.

 View the Council Minutes (Item 13.2, page 22).

 Between 1 October and 14 November 2021, we asked for your feedback on the proposal to rename three geographical features, referred to or named by naturalist George Caley in 1805.
 We received 472 submissions during the public exhibition - thank you for your feedback.

 The majority of submissions did not support the naming proposals, largely indicating a preference for Aboriginal names.

-We are proposing to rename three geographical features, referred to or named by naturalist George Caley in his journal, An Account of a Journey to the Sea, in 1805.
+We proposed to to rename three geographical features, referred to or named by naturalist George Caley in his journal, An Account of a Journey to the Sea, in 1805.

 Naturalist and explorer George Caley collected plant specimens for Joseph Banks in the colony of New South Wales from 1800 to 1810.
 Caley’s journey in 1805 from Pennant Hills to Narrabeen is documented in his journal.